romeerez/orchid-orm/docs/src/guide/columns-validation-methods.md

-      .nonNegative() // must be greater than or equal to 0 .negative() // must be lower than 0 .nonPositive() // must be lower than or equal to 0 .multipleOf(number) // must be a multiple of the number .step(number) // alias for .multipleOf
-      .finite() // useful only for `numeric`, `decimal`, `real`, because Infinity won't pass integer check .safe(), // equivalient to .lte(Number.MAX_SAFE_INTEGER) }));
+      .nonNegative() // must be greater than or equal to 0 .negative() // must be lower than 0 .nonPositive() // must be lower than or equal to 0 .step(number) // must be a multiple of the number .finite() // useful only for `numeric`, `decimal`, `real`, because Infinity won't pass integer check .safe(), // equivalient to .lte(Number.MAX_SAFE_INTEGER) }));